bgebhardt/osx_bin/setup/README.md

 * Change Spotlight shortcut in System Preferences -> Keyboard to Control-Option-Command-Space
 * Start Raycast
 * Go to Settings -> Advanced and click Import.
-Import from OneDrive.
+Import from OneDrive or ~/bin/setup/configs
+* Get password from 1Password
 * URL: [Raycast](https://www.raycast.com/) -- spotlight replacement; similar to Alfred

 ## Alfred (to replace spotlight)